geotools/geotools/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist

-> Reviewing is a process done by project maintainers, mostly on a volunteer basis.
-We try to keep the overhead as small as possible and appreciate if you help us to do so by completing the following items.
+Reviewing is a process done by project maintainers, **mostly on a volunteer basis** (thus limited in time).
+We need to keep the review overhead as small as possible, and appreciate if you help us to do so by completing the following items.
 Feel free to ask in a comment if you have troubles with any of them.

 For all pull requests: